Why MLOps Deserves Its Own Line in Your Tech Due Diligence

 Why This Matters to Investors

-1. Model risk = valuation risk
+1. Model risk = valuation risk.

-2. AI-washing is rampant
+2. AI-washing is rampant.

-Opsintell’s Take
+My Take

-We check how they manage it, scale it, and future-proof it.
+I check how they manage it, scale it, and future-proof it.

-Because in 2025, MLOps is not a nice-to-have, it’s infrastructure.
+Because in 2025, MLOps isn’t a nice-to-have.
+It’s infrastructure.

 Share: